HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Task Based Transaction Scenarios

-Following the guidance in this guide and HRex, getting clinical data from the Data Source is typically a two to five step process for the Data Consumer.
-The following example transactions show 2 scenarios using task based exchanges to get clinical data from an Data Source(HIT).
+Following the guidance in this guide and HRex, getting clinical data from the Data Source is typically a two-to-five step process for the Data Consumer.
+The following example transactions show 2 scenarios using task-based exchanges to get clinical data from a Data Source(HIT).

 #### Scenario 1

-This scenario demonstrates these Task Based Query options:
+This scenario demonstrates these Task-based Query options:

 1. FHIR RESTful query syntax vs free text request
 1. Polling